SF-kanalen

-SF-kanalen is a Scandinavian television channel, which shows movies from the library of Svensk Filmindustri.
+SF-kanalen is a Scandinavian television channel, which shows movies from the library of SF Studios.
 It is broadcast to Sweden as a part of the TV4 Play+ package.

 The channel launched on 1 October 2009 and would broadcast 24 hours per day from the start.
 From 1 November 2009, it will broadcast terrestrially in Sweden between 6 a.m. and 6 p.m. on Weekdays and between 6 a.m. and 12 p.m. on Weekends, sharing its channel space with Canal+ Sport 1.

 The SF brand had previously been used by a pay channel called SF Succé, which operated between 1989 and 1991.